 Tel: +1 246 428 7101.

-There is only one, local car hire company at the airport.
+There is local car hire company at the airport.
 A Barbados driving permit is required, which can be obtained from the airport or from car hire companies.

 Facilities in the airport include a bank and foreign exchange, bar, restaurant, duty-free, a business centre with Internet facilities, and an information desk.
 Facilities for the disabled are good.